Raelhuizenga/SEM-code-example/README.md

 # SEM-code-example
-Part of code from roombooking system
+Part of code from roombooking system.
+This project only contains two files from the system.
+- File with a room search end-point
+- File with tests